jwaliszko/ExpressiveAnnotations/README.md

 rel-op     => "==" | "!=" | ">" | ">=" | "<" | "<="
 val        => "null" | int | float | bool | string | func | "(" or-exp ")"
 ```
 Terminals are expressed in quotes.
-Each nonterminal is defined by a rule in the grammar except for int, float, bool, string and func, which are assumed to be implicitly defined (func can be an enum value as well as constant, property or function name).
+Each nonterminal is defined by a rule in the grammar except for *int*, *float*, *bool*, *string* and *func*, which are assumed to be implicitly defined (*func* can be an enum value as well as constant, property or function name).

 Preserving the syntax defined by the grammar above, logical expressions can be built using following components: